The Hellfire Caves are somewhere the hubby and I have wanted to review for a while so when it popped up on Groupon I decided to buy tickets.

 Our Hellfire Caves REview

-3 / 5 – We did find it interesting but £24 is overpriced for a family ticket considering how long you’re there.
+3 / 5 – It is interesting but £24 is overpriced for a family ticket considering how long you’re there.
+I think it’s worth the price we paid though.
 I’m not sure we’d visit for a second time, but it is worth one visit.
-Definitely worth visiting the village and the hill at the same time.
+Definitely worth visiting the village and the hill at the same time to make a full day of it.

 I sometimes use affiliate links if there is something that I genuinely think will be of interest and that I think is relevant to the post.
 I will always indiciate if a link is an affiliate link.
 I do earn a small commission for these, and that goes towards the running costs of the site.
 Any discounts mentioned may only be available for a short time so please double check prices before booking.